 Database corruption and inaccessibility of MDF files are serious issues faced by SQL administrators.
 Such corruption errors can affect business operations and even lead to revenue loss and reputation damage.
-Thus, it becomes crucial to resolving these errors to save your data.
+Thus, it becomes crucial to resolve these errors to save your data.

 When the MDF file becomes corrupt, it makes the SQL database inaccessible.